-- Annual Report - Annual reports summarize a company's progress and financial condition over the course of a year, while providing new potential investors with a great overview of a company and its operations.
+- Annual Report: Annual reports summarize a company's progress and financial condition over the course of a year.
+These documents provide you with a great overview of a company and its operations.

-- Financial Statements - Financial statements provide key insights into a company's growth via their income statement and cash flow statement, as well as financial health via their balance sheet.
+- Financial Statements: Financial statements provide key insights into a company's growth via its income statement and cash flow statement.
+Learn about a firm's financial health by looking at its balance sheet.

-- Management's Discussion & Analysis - Management's Discussion & Analysis reports are often filed alongside financial statements and contain an in-depth discussion of the financial results and related information.
+- Management's Discussion & Analysis: These reports are often filed with financial statements.
+They contain an in-depth discussion of the financial results and related information.

-- Prospectus - A prospectus provides information about companies looking to raise capital or undergo an initial public offering (IPO), including both business descriptions and financial statements.
+- Prospectus: A prospectus provides information about companies looking to raise capital or undergo an initial public offering (IPO).
+These include both business descriptions and financial statements.

-- NI 43-101 Reports - NI 43-101 reports are highly regarded reports in Canada's resource sectors, which account for a significant portion of the country's economy.
+- NI 43-101 Reports: NI 43-101 reports are highly regarded reports in Canada's resource sectors, which account for a significant part of the country's economy.

 You can find many other filings covering any number of different circumstances.
 Canadian investors should familiarize themselves with these filing types to better research potential investments and existing holdings.